 “Cat from Hell” is the weakest of the segments, which is surprising because it’s the one based on a story by Stephen King.
-Sometimes, though, King’s ideas don’t translate so well to film.
+Sometimes, though, King’s ideas don’t translate well to film.
 That’s definitely the case here.
 It’s cool to see Puppet Master’s William Hickey as the old man hiring a hit man to take out a cat, but it’s virtually impossible to tell when the segment is playing up its inherent silliness and when it’s playing it deathly serious.
-The wise approach would have been to handle this short as a black comedy all the way through, but that’s not the direction it wound up going in.
+The wise approach would have been to handle this short as a black comedy all the way through, but that’s not the direction it wound up going.

 Things play out in such a smart way.
 “Lover’s Vow” is really only a horror short at the very beginning and very end, that’s what’s brilliant about it.
 The rest is a genuine love story.
 It’s like the first five minutes of Up, but without the same sense of melancholy.
-It perfectly sets up a story about two people who are kind of down-and-out and pick each other up, and eventually start a life together.
+It perfectly sets up a story about two people who are down-and-out and pick each other up, and start a life together.

 In some ways it might be better that Tales from the Darkside: The Movie stands on its own as an anthology.
 There are elements of Creepshow in there, but also elements of Twilight Zone and even the British Amicus anthologies like Tales from the Crypt and Vault of Horror.
 Its influences are surprisingly wide and varied and that, I think, is ultimately the key to its success.